AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Proposed Injection based Optimizers

 where $\beta_1$ and $\beta_2$ are the smoothing hyperparameters, typically set as $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 The $g_t^2$ is computed as $g_t \cdot g_t$ as in the Adam.
 A bias correction is performed as $\widehat{m_t} \gets m_t/(1-\beta_1^t)$, $\widehat{v_t} \gets v_t/(1-\beta_2^t)$ to avoid very large step size in the initial iterations.
 The parameter update rule in Adam \cite{Adam} is given as,

 where $\alpha$ is the learning rate and $\epsilon = 1e^{-8}$ is a small number for numerical stability to avoid division by zero.
 A detailed algorithm of Adam optimizer is summarized in Algorithm 1.
-The first order moment $m_t$ is used to update the parameters in Adam.
-Whereas, the second order moment $v_t$ is used to control the learning rate.
-It can be noticed that Adam majorly relies on the gradients.
+The first order moment $m_t$ is used to update the parameters in Adam wherein, the second order moment $v_t$ is used to control the learning rate.
+It can be noticed that Adam mainly relies on the gradients.